guysqr/cdk-guardrails/README.md

 It will do a `cdk diff` for you and let you know if there is anything wrong, before offering to run `cdk deploy` for you.

+### To do
-*Note: currently only in zsh-compatible form.*
+Currently only in zsh-compatible form.
+Could also install it globally, but pros and cons to that.
+Your ideas and fixes welcome!